Photo: Matthew Shepherd

 I have ground-nesting bees.
 Should I let my grass grow?

-People are strongly drawn to lawns and they are great for throwing a ball around or playing with our dog.
+Lawns are great for throwing a ball around or playing with a dog.
 What are some ideas for how to balance the desire for a lawn with creating habitat for pollinators and other wildlife?

-The open expanses of yards and parks with a shorter layer of grasses and the shade of a few large trees are reminiscent of the savanna grasslands of early humans.
-These spaces offer some protection from the sun and a place to rest, relax, or play with an open vista that assures no imminent danger is nearby.
-Ecological anthropologists suggest that the deep human connection to savanna grasslands has shaped the way we design and manage lawns and parks.
-As your space and household needs allow, consider dedicating a smaller portion of your yard to lawn that is mowed.
+We get it that people want a place where they can throw a ball, their dog can run around, they can sit with friends on a summer evening.
+None of that requires a grass-only, unblemished lawn.
+All of those things can be done with a flower-filled lawn; you may just have to raise the cutting height and mow less frequently.
+Lawn flowers will do fine with regular mowing as long as it isn’t too short and isn’t too frequent.
+As your space and household needs allow, you can also consider dedicating a smaller portion of your yard to lawn that is mowed and convert the rest to pollinators.
 The spaces you’ve gained can be used to grow a range of native or non-invasive pollinator-friendly plants such as shrubs, flowers (annuals and perennials), a border of bunch grasses, vegetables, herbs, or berries.
 Another option for areas that won’t get a lot of foot traffic but where shorter vegetation or less mowing is valued, is to sow naturally short grasses or grass-like plants such as buffalo grass and rushes, as well as selfheal or violets.

 I would like to participate in No Mow May but my community has rules that restrict me from letting my lawn grow unmown.
 What do you recommend that I do?